aafvca/NHL_API_Testing_Behave/README.md

 During the execution of the test I found that the team scored more points in 2016-2017 than 2017-2018 [FAIL]

-# Test case 3: Validate teams and people functions (Test3.py)
+# Test case 3: Validate teams and people functions (currentTeam.feature and people_team_position.feature)
 The purpose of this Test Case is to validate that the teams function returns the same information than the people function for the 2017-2018 roster.

 Test Procedure 3a: Current Team from people function should be Montreal Canadiens